 The penalties for drug crimes in California are classified by schedules.
 Schedule I drugs (heroin, hallucinogens, opiates, and marijuana) have a high potential for abuse and no valid medical use, while Schedule IV and V drugs (prescription medications like diazepam and zolpidem, as well as low doses of codeine in cough medicine) have a low potential for abuse and widely accepted medical use.

 The following are the sections of the California Health & Safety Code for certain drug crimes, as well as their penalties:

 Drug Possession (§ 11350) - One year in county jail, $1,000 fine, or community service for a first offense and more years in jail, $2,000 fine, or community service for a second or subsequent offense.

 Possession for Sale (§ 11351) - Imprisonment for two, three, or four years; or a sentence of three, four, or five years for possession of cocaine for sale.

 Distribution, Transportation & Trafficking (§ 11352) - Imprisonment for three, four, or five years; or a sentence of three, six, or nine years for transporting drugs from one noncontiguous county to another

 Recreational marijuana in California is legal for adults who are at least 21 years old.
 However, possession of over 28.5 grams of cannabis by a person 18 years of age or older is considered a misdemeanor.
 Having an open container in a vehicle can lead to an infraction and possibly a DUI arrest.

 Our firm has sought to provide caring service and vigorous defense to the wrongfully accused.
 A drug crime conviction could permanently affect your ability to find a job.
 We could review your case and help you start building your defense.
-We’ve taken over 100 cases to trial, so you can trust us to provide you with the defense that you need.
+We’ve taken over 100 cases to trial, so you can trust our Fresno drug crime defense attorneys to provide you with the defense that you need.